Gandi/gandi.cli/gandicli.man.rst

 *  domain info             Display information about a domain.
 *  domain list             List domains.
 *  help                    Display help for a command.
+*  ip list                 List all ips.
+*  ip info                 Display information about an ip.
+*  ip attach               Attach an ip to a vm.
+*  ip detach               Detach an ip from a vm.
+*  ip delete               Delete an ip.
 *  iface create            Create a new iface
 *  iface delete            Delete an iface.
 *  iface info              Display information about an iface.